PARENT INFORMATION EVENIG REFLECTION

 Please understand that if we do one thing for one child in the room, we need to do it for all children.
 Our cooks do an amazing job providing our meals on time for 59 children each day in addition to catering to dietary and medical requirements.

-Food from home MUST comply with our nutrition and food handling policies.
+Food from home is a last resort – it must comply with safe food handling practices

 Please write in our weekend books!
 The information you put in there is so valuable.
 The Weekend Book’s are for each room – this really enhances our partnership with families and allows us to plan activities based on children’s interest.